IV nutrient therapy for anti-ageing & COGNITION

-Whether you want to protect your complexion or your brain, intravenous nutrients have a role to play in healthy ageing
+Whether you want to protect your complexion or your brain health, intravenous nutrients have a role to play in healthy ageing and cognition.

 Getting older is inevitable but, if you find yourself fearing it, you’re not alone.
 A study investigating ‘ageing anxiety’ spoke to more than 300 people aged between 18 and 88.

 They identified four key fears surrounding older age :

 - Fear of losses.
 This includes loved ones, but also the loss associated with retirement and relocation.

 - Fear of old people themselves.
 Interestingly, this fear was more prevalent in men.